 Glucosamine sulfate and chondroitin sulfate are sugar-like molecules that are found in joints and other connective tissues, such as tendons, cartilage, and spinal discs.
-Glucosamine/chondroitin supplements have anti-inflammatory proper and they also incorporated into larger joint molecules known as proteoglycans.
+Glucosamine/chondroitin supplements have anti-inflammatory properties and they also become incorporated into larger joint molecules known as proteoglycans.

 The function of proteoglycans is to help maintain appropriate joint space so that bones do not rub together.
 The chemical nature of proteoglycans is such that they imbibe or absorb water in a fashion that can be likened to a dry sponge that swells as water is imbibed.
 A healthy swelling pressure develops, called turgor, which allows for joints to withstand compressive forces.

 We now know that inflammation leads to the degradation of proteoglycans, which results in the progressive loss of joint space and a reduced ability to deal with compressive loading, which naturally occurs with moving, jumping, lifting, and other similar activities.
 From this perspective, we need to appreciate the importance of an anti-inflammatory diet and basic supplements.